zulip/zulip-gci/tasks/interactive-bots.md

 * Check that the bot is working as expected:

-  - it reacts to the `@link` and `@resource` at the beginning of a message
+  - it reacts to messages starting with `@link` and `@resource`

-  - it sends a private message to the author of the original message
+  - it sends a private message to the sender of the original message

 * Take screenshots showing that the bot is working, make sure to have screenshots
 of:

  - your terminal window with the bot running, including the command you used to run the bot and the output with the bot description
- - messages sent to the bot in the `devel` and `social` streams
+ - messages sent by you to the bot in the `devel` and `social` streams
  - messages sent by the bot in the private messages to the author
  - any other screenshots you find relevant

  Add the screenshots to `interactive-bots/links/<username>/`.
-Make sure your filenames include no white spaces or underscores, use dashes (`-`) as connectors.
+Make sure your filenames do not have white-spaces.
+Instead, use dashes (`-`).

 * Note down any places you got stuck, problems or errors you ran into while doing this setup process.
 Add your notes as a `notes.md` file to